k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 - **Stage 1**:

-  - Add a logic, requiring the entities - e.g. a DbCommand actor that runs a select statement on the CRM DB.
-The actor needs to return the list of the selected entity IDs.
+  - Add a logic, requiring the entities - e.g. a DbCommand Actor that runs a select statement on the CRM DB.
+The Actor needs to return the list of the selected entity IDs.
-  - Initialize the entities' number counter for execution - add the **InitRecordCount** TDM actor (imported from the TDM Library).
+  - Initialize the entities' number counter for execution - add the **InitRecordCount** TDM Actor (imported from the TDM Library).
   - Notes:
-      - If the flow needs to get an array of parameters, it is recommended to define the input external parameter as a String and add a **Split** actor to the flow in order to split the values by the delimiter and populate them into a String's array.
+      - If the flow needs to get an array of parameters, it is recommended to define the input external parameter as a String and add a **Split** Actor to the flow in order to split the values by the delimiter and populate them into a String's array.
       - It is recommended to add a limit to the SQL query if you do not need to filter out reserved entities when running this flow.
 This way the query returns a limited size of records.

-- **Stages 2-4**: **Loop on the selected entities** - set a [Transaction](/articles/19_Broadway/23_transactions.md#transaction-in-iterations) in the loop in order to have one commit for all iterations:
+- **Stages 2-4**: **Loop on the selected entities** - set a [Transaction](/articles/19_Broadway/23_transactions.md#transaction-in-iterations) in the loop in order to have 1 commit for all iterations:

-  1. Stage 2: Set the selected entity ID, returned by the actor of Stage 1, to a String using the **ToString** actor.
+  1. Stage 2: Set the selected entity ID, returned by the Actor of Stage 1, to a String using the **ToString** Actor.

   2. Stage 3: Call **CheckReserveAndLoadToEntityList** TDM Broadway flow (imported from the TDM Library):

      - **Input** - **LU_NAME** parameter.
-This is an **external parameter** and gets its value by the task execution process.
+This is an **external parameter** and it gets its value by the task execution process.
      - **Output** - **recordLoaded**.
-This is the counter of the number of entities , loaded into the Cassandra table.
+This is the counter of the number of entities, loaded into the Cassandra table.
      - This flow executes the following activities on each selected entity ID:
    - Checks if the entity is reserved for another user in the task's target environment when running a load task without a sequence replacement, a delete task, or a reserve task.
 If the entity is reserved for another user, skips it, as it is unavailable.
    - Loads the available entities into the **[LU_NAME]_entity_list Cassandra** table in **k2view_tdm** keyspace (this table is also populated by the Extract All Broadway flow), and updates the counter of the number of entities.

-  3. Stage 4: Calls **CheckAndStopLoop** TDM actor (imported from the TDM Library).
+  3. Stage 4: Calls **CheckAndStopLoop** TDM Actor (imported from the TDM Library).
 Set the **NUM_OF_ENTITIES** to be an **external input parameter** to get its value from the task execution process.
 It checks the number of entities inserted to the Cassandra table, and stops the loop if the custom flow reaches the task's number of entities.

      **Example**: